 The name Socialist Equality Party was adopted in order to reconnect the working class with the essential goal of the socialist movement since its inception—the elimination of class oppression.
 It sets the International Committee in direct opposition, not only to the terrible inequalities developing within contemporary society, but to all those tendencies that misuse socialist phrases to legitimise support for capitalism and bureaucratic privilege, and who make ethnicity, gender and sexual orientation the axis of politics.

-Our founding document, The Historical and International Foundations of the Socialist Equality Party (Britain), was adopted unanimously at the founding congress of the Socialist Equality Party (SEP), held in Manchester between October 22 and 25, 2010.
-It reviews and examines the most critical political experiences of the British working class, centring in particular on the post-war history of the Trotskyist movement.
+The Historical and International Foundations of the Socialist Equality Party (also available from Mehring Books) reviews and examines the most critical political experiences of the British working class, centring in particular on the post-war history of the Trotskyist movement.

 What we stand for

 Our programme expresses the interests of the working class, the leading and decisive international revolutionary social force in modern capitalist society.
 The central task of the SEP is to win the support of British workers for the programme of international socialism.

 The Socialist Equality Party held its Fourth National Congress in Sheffield in October 2018 which unanimously adopted the resolution The resurgence of the class struggle and the tasks of the Socialist Equality Party (UK).

 This and other statements are available as pamphlets at Mehring Books.

 For the United Socialist States of Europe

 Workers in Britain must reject all forms of racism and nationalism and link their struggles with workers in Europe and throughout the world.
 Against the European Union and its pro-business governments, we stand for workers’ rule across the continent.